iq3addLi/USSegFault/README.md

 This Project is examining when segmentation fault by URLSession on Linux.

 This problem no happen on macOS and iOS.
+I found it when I was writing [this library](https://github.com/iq3addLi/WebStruct)

 # Environment at problem discovery

 | key        | value          |